Lowell0803/Lowell0803/README.md

 - 👋 Hi, I’m @Lowell0803
 - 🎓 I'm currently enrolled in a degree program for "Bachelor of Science in Mathematics, Major in Computer Science"
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Desktop App Development, Mobile App Development, and Web Development
-- 🌱 I’m well-versed in Python
+- 🌱 I’m well-versed in Python and JavaScript
-- 💞️ I’m willing to collaborate on desktop application projects
+- 💞️ I’m willing to collaborate on small projects
 - 📚 Read my academic papers here: https://independent.academia.edu/YvanLowellTAquino
 - 📫 How to reach me: aquino.ylt@gmail.com